-Glass – I can see clearly now!
-Time was when the only picture framing glass was available from the local window glass suppliers – clear and non-glare.
+Glass – Time was when the only picture framing glass was available from the local window glass suppliers – clear and non-glare.
 Non-glare was an etched surface that could cause colors to fade.
 Today there are numerous choices of glass manufactured specifically for framing.
 Many are optically coated to protect against UV damage and Museum Glass has a non-reflective coating much like that used on quality eye-ware.
 Priced a new pair of glasses lately?
 The same coatings and protections are also available when using acrylic to protect your art.

 Mouldings – I’ve been framed!
 A few hundred profiles and finishes from years gone by have become tens of thousands – from native hardwoods, imported gold leaf, and exotic faux finishes, as well as recycled and sustainable framing materials.
 The list is endless and sizes range from 3/8″ to 8″ or more.
 The single most expensive element of a custom job is USUALLY the moulding selection.
 So always ask for a multiple of choices.
 They can run from several dollars per foot to what seems like “sky’s the limit” prices.